by Willard Manus

 Thats nonsense.
 She was bright and animated, a real live wire.

-put on a show so that Dan would fall in love with her, Joey said.
+She put on a show so that Dan would fall in love with her,

-Once they married, she discarded her mask, became a different person.
+Joey insisted.
+Once they married, she discarded her mask, became

-A person who put a spell on Dan, some kind of weird jinx.
+a different person.
+A person who put a spell on Dan, some kind of voodoo

 Get outa here.